eProsima/Fast-DDS-docs/docs/fastdds/transport/tcp/tls.rst

 .. note::

-   *Fast DDS* uses the `Boost asio`_ library to handle TLS secure connections.
+   *Fast DDS* uses the `Boost.Asio`_ library to handle TLS secure connections.
    These data members are used to build the asio library context, and most of them are mapped directly into this context without further manipulation.
-   You can find more information about the implications of each member on the `Boost asio context`_ documentation.
+   You can find more information about the implications of each member on the `Boost.Asio context`_ documentation.

 .. _transport_tcp_tls_verifyMode: